bbauska/W3Cx-3of5/README.md

 When you create an EventListener and attach it to an element,  an event object will be passed as a parameter to your callback, just like this:
 ```
-1.  element.addEventListener('click', function(**event**) {
+1.  element.addEventListener('click', function(<b>event</b>) {
-2.     **// now you can use the event object inside the callback**
+2.     <b>// now you can use the event object inside the callback</b>
 3.  }, false);
 ```
 Depending on the type of event you are listening to, we will use different properties from the event object in order to get useful information like: "what keys have been pressed down?\", \"what is the position of the mouse cursor?\", \"which mouse button is down?\", etc.

 Let\'s see next how to deal with the keyboard and the mouse.
-In the [W3Cx HTML5 Apps and Games](https://www.edx.org/course/html5-apps-and-games) course, we look at additional APIs such as [the gamePad API](https://www.w3.org/TR/gamepad/) for using USB or wireless gamepads/joysticks/game controllers.
+In the <a href="https://www.edx.org/course/html5-apps-and-games">W3Cx HTML5 Apps and Games</a>, we look at additional APIs such as <a href="https://www.w3.org/TR/gamepad/">the gamePad API</a> for using USB or wireless gamepads/joysticks/game controllers.

 <h4>Source code for the knowledge check 4.3.1</h4>

-<a href="http://jsbin.com/korele/edit">Online example on JS Bin</a>
+<a href="http://jsbin.com/korele/edit" target="_blank">Online example on JS Bin</a>
 ```
 1.  <!DOCTYPE html>
 2.  <html lang="en">